 A Teacup Goldendoodle is the smallest Goldendoodle size and falls under the mini Goldendoodle category.
 So how big does a Teacup Goldendoodle get?
 You can expect a Teacup Goldendoodle to weigh less than 13 pounds and stand around 11 inches tall.
 This will approximately be the size of a piece of paper!

 Teacup Goldendoodles can be held in one hand or under one arm.
 They are becoming more common, but there are some genetic downsides of a Teacup Goldendoodle.
-Since this Goldendoodle size is extremely small, they do suffer from more genetic defects like hypoglycemia, patella luxation, heart defects and many more issues.
+Since this Goldendoodle size is extremely small, they do suffer from more genetic defects like hypoglycemia, patella luxation, heart defects, and many more issues.
 Basically, a Teacup Goldendoodle is originally bred from a Toy Poodle and small Golden Retriever.
 The runt is then selected and bred with other runts to create this tiny dog.

 It should be noted that Teacup Goldendoodles come with a hefty price tag.
 I’ve seen several instances of people selling Teacup Goldendoodles for $5,000+ due to the rarity of such dogs.
 It seems that the smaller the sizes of the Goldendoodle, the more expensive they are.

 Toy Goldendoodles are the second smallest size of the mini Goldendoodle.
 These little cuties are larger than Teacup Goldendoodle, but are still small compared to the average mini Goldendoodle size!
 Toy Goldendoodles are typically around 20 pounds and stand around 14 inches in height.
-You can think of a Toy Goldendoodle as approximately the size of a larger laptop.
+Therefore, you can think of a Toy Goldendoodle as approximately the size of a larger laptop.

 People that live in smaller living spaces like an RV or apartment would be able to accommodate a Toy Goldendoodle pretty easily assuming you are able to walk a dog outside.
 This small size of Goldendoodle is great because you’ll still be able to pick them up, and they won’t get extremely big.